elugens/hello-javascript/docs/browser-related-questions/browser-document/window-size-scrolling.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The call to elem.scrollIntoView(top) scrolls the page to make elem visible.
-It has one boolean argument.
-If top=true (that is the default), then the page will be scrolled to make elem appear on the top of the window.
-The upper edge of the element will be aligned with the window top.
-If top=false, then the page scrolls to make elem appear at the bottom.
-The bottom edge of the element will be aligned with the window bottom.
+  <div><strong>Interview Response:</strong> The call to elem. scrollIntoView(top) scrolls the page to reveal elem.
+There is just one boolean parameter.
+If top=true (that is the default), the page scrolls to make elem appear on the top of the window.
+The upper edge of the element aligns with the window top.
+If top=false, the page scrolls to make elem appear at the bottom.
+The bottom edge of the element aligns with the window bottom.
     </div>
   </div>
 </details>